jorbDehmel/oak/docs/manual.md

 Following the above definition, all occurrences of `name!` will be replaced by `definition`.

+**Note:** Preproc definitions can never be redefined.
+This is also true of macros.

 ## Preproc Rules and Sapling

 ### Outline

-Use with caution.
+**Note:** Use with caution.
 Rules alter the fundamental syntax of the language.

 The following subsection describes the use of the `Sapling` rule engine.
 Additional rule engines are available via minor changes to the `acorn` source code.

-Rules are an experimental feature that allow you to add more functionality to `Oak`.
-They take in a pattern of symbols, and replace it with a different one when it is detected in the code.
+Rules are a feature which allows you to add more functionality to `Oak`.
+They take in a pattern of symbols, and replace matches with a different pattern when they is detected in the code.
 A pattern definition is mostly like a fragment of `Oak` code, save for a few special features.

 The default symbol type in a rule is a literal.
 These match only the symbol that they are.
-For instance, `hi` would only match symbols that say `hi`.
-It would not match a symbol that said `hi-llo`, even though the pattern is a prefix of the latter.
+For instance, `cat` would only match symbols that say `cat`.
+It would not match a symbol that said `catterpillar`, even though the pattern is a prefix of the latter.
 This is because rules operate on symbol-wise pattern matching, not character-wise pattern matching.

 The second type of symbol in a rule is a variable.
 These take the form of a dollar sign followed by a single alphanumeric